grandey/d23a-fusion/README.md

 unzip data/ar6.zip -d data/
 ```

-Users should note the [AR6 sea-level projections required acknowledgments and citations](https://doi.org/10.5281/zenodo.6382554).
+Users of these data should note the [required acknowledgments and citations](https://doi.org/10.5281/zenodo.6382554).

 ### Analysis
 Analysis is performed using [**`fusion_analysis_d23a.ipynb`**](fusion_analysis_d23a.ipynb), which writes figures to [**`figs_d23a/`**](figs_d23a)